raganwald/YouAreDaChef/docs/quick.md

 ### Guard Advice

 Ruby on Rails users are familiar with [controller filters][filters].
-YouAreDaChef's before, after, and around advices are just like controller filters, except that in Rails, if a before filter returns something falsey, the request cycle is halted.
+YouAreDaChef's before, after, and around advices are like controller filters.
 Likewise, Ruby on Rails provides [callbacks][callbacks] for ActiveRecord models.
 YouAreDaChef works just like the callback queues, every class inherits the before, after, and around advice of its superclasses (or prototypes).

 [callbacks]: http://api.rubyonrails.org/classes/ActiveRecord/Callbacks.html
 [filters]: http://guides.rubyonrails.org/action_controller_overview.html#filters

 Well, YouAreDaChef works *almost* like Ruby on Rails.
 The one difference is that YouAreDaChef doesn't care what before advice returns. `false`, `null`, `undefined`, it doesn't matter and it doesn't halt the function call.
+In Rails, if a before filter returns something falsey, the request cycle is halted.

-This makes the intent crystal clear: before advice is stuff you want to do before the method call, after advice is stuff you want to do after the method call.
+The behaviour in YouAreDaChef is consistent: before advice is stuff you want to do before the method call, after advice is stuff you want to do after the method call.
 Always.

-If you want to set up a filter, you want *guard advice*:
+If you forget to pay attention to what your before advice returns, it won't break your method.
+But what if you actually want a filter?
+In that case, you use *guard advice*:

 ```javascript
 YouAreDaChef(EnterpriseyLegume)